 Home team: Chicago Cubs

-Hits: A new-style ballpark with an open concourse that allows fans to keep an eye on the action while they're headed to the concession stand.
-Spacious ballpark with lots of room for the outfield lawn seats.
+Hits: A new-style ballpark with an open concourse so fans can keep an eye on the action while they're at the concession stand.
+Spacious ballpark with lots of room on the outfield lawn.

 Whiffs: Dynamic pricing like the San Francisco Giants with higher prices for the most in-demand games.
 Plus, a scarcity of tickets for many games.
-Expect sellouts for nearly every home game in spring 2017 after the World Series title.
+Expect sellouts for nearly every home game.

 Glendale Camelback Ranch